 Kentucky Orphan Brigade’s 6th Kentucky Infantry Battle Flag

-This is a reproduction of the 6th Kentucky Infantry flag and has a vintage/aged finish.
-It is designed to look like the original preserved flag appears today (not as it would have appeared in 1864).
+This is a reproduction of the 6th Kentucky Infantry flag.
+It is designed to look like the original flag appeared in 1864.
 The actual dimensions are not exactly the same as the original flag.
-The artwork is visible on both sides, however, the reverse side is significantly lighter than the front and the lettering reads correctly on one side only.
+The artwork is visible on both sides and the lettering reads correctly on one side only.

 - One solid piece of printed, hemmed fabric

 - Lightweight, 100-denier polyester that will fly nicely in the slightest breeze.

 - Bright colors

 - 4 rows of stitching on the fly end to prevent premature fraying